Stage Designs

-John Wallace from Grace Capital Church in Pembroke, New Hampshire brings us this stage inspired by the stage at the 2014 Salt Conference.
+John Wallace from Grace Capital Church in Pembroke, New Hampshire brings us this stunning stage design inspired by a conference presentation.

 John had $500 to spend on the stage, so he wanted to make sure he could get multiple uses out of the design.